nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AdmiNUS` and the **Actor** is the `user`, unless specified otherwise)

-**Use case 1: Add a contact**
+**Use case: UC01 - Add a student**

 **MSS**

-1. User requests to add a new contact
-2. User enters the required information (name, id, phone number, email, and address) and optional information (tag)
+1. User requests to add a new student by entering the required information (name, student id, phone number, email, and address) and optional information (tag)
-3. AdmiNUS adds the contact and displays a success message
+2. AdmiNUS adds the student and displays a success message

    Use case ends.

 **Extensions**

+- 1a.
+The given arguments are invalid.

+  - 1a1.
+AdmiNUS shows an error message for the specific invalid field.

+    Use case resumes at step 1.

 - 2a.
+Student with the same student id already exists.

+  - 2a1.
+AdmiNUS shows an error message about duplicate student.

+    Use case resumes at step 1.

+**Use case: UC02 - Add a company**

+**MSS**

+1. User requests to add a new company by entering the required information (name, industry, phone number, email, and address) and optional information (tag)
+2. AdmiNUS adds the company and displays a success message

+   Use case ends.

+**Extensions**

+- 1a.
 The given arguments are invalid.

+  - 1a1.
+AdmiNUS shows an error message for the specific invalid field.

+    Use case resumes at step 1.

+- 2a.
+Company with the same name and industry already exists.

   - 2a1.
-AdmiNUS shows an error message for the specific invalid field.

-    Use case resumes at step 2.

-- 3a.
-Contact with the same phone number already exists.

-  - 3a1.
-AdmiNUS shows an error message about duplicate contact.
+AdmiNUS shows an error message about duplicate company.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-**Use case 2: Delete a contact**
+**Use case: UC03 - List the contacts**

 **MSS**

 1. User requests to list contacts
 2. AdmiNUS shows a list of contacts
-3. User requests to delete a specific contact in the list
-4. AdmiNUS deletes the contact

     Use case ends.